 Embracing the information I’ve shared above, I realised that even if there were some minor strain that had occurred in everyday life & exercise, my amazing body would soon sort it out.
 I gently continued to kneel without fear of the future, not worrying about it, considerately kept up my exercise programme, and gave it time to settle, and sure enough within a few weeks, it had self-resolved and I’ve had no problems since.

 On the other hand, if I’d thought something along the lines “Oh no. I’m in my 50’s now.
 It’s the beginnings of arthritic changes and the effects of age.
 It’s only going to get worse from now on” and started becoming hyper alert as to how my knee was feeling throughout each day, I expect my knee would have become more painful more often.
 I would have avoided kneeling, probably over-protected it & opted out of activities & exercise.
-And perhaps now I’d be identifying myself as having a knee problem and increasingly avoiding exercise & joining in with family and friends’ active fun.
+And perhaps now I’d be identifying myself as having a knee problem and increasingly avoiding exercise & missing out on joining in with family and friends’ active fun.

-A musical story of mind with body
+Another helpful story of mind with body

 Embracing the information above that I’d recently learned and was delighted to accept and embody, each day I gently encouraged my right hip to nudge into the pain and stiffness, knowing that my amazing body would gradually adapt to the range of movement it needed to reclaim.
 I didn’t have any fear and I expected it to eventually get there.
 And it did – perhaps over the next 3 months or so.
 My right hip became as mobile and comfortable as my left hip once again - & its coordination & speed of movement caught up too!